Hardwood Floor Glue Adhesives

 Gluedown Adhesives General

 Folks, have it done right!
-Sure, that premium adhesive that sells for $150.00 for each five gallon container may be $ 100 more than than the other stuff sitting on Home Depots' shelf, but does it say it can be used for hardwood installations?
-Shortcuts taken from amateurs and professionals alike will often void installation warranties.
+Sure, that premium adhesive that sells for $190.00 for each five gallon container may be $ 100 more than than the other stuff sitting on Home Depots' shelf, but does it say it can be used for hardwood installations?
+Shortcuts taken from amateurs and professionals alike will often void installation warranties, not to mention complete failures and a horrible chore of ripping that new floor out.

 Urethane Adhesives Gluedown

 By far, urethane adhesives are used more predominately than any other hardwood adhesive today.
 Hardwood manufacturers that don't offer their own specify it more than any other.
 It is not entirely friendly with the environment, but is vastly improved from higher solvent adhesives that were banned by the EPA in the 90's.
 Bostiks or similar type products should only be used with solid gluedown floors, but that's another can of worms as well.

 Although solid glue down installations are a grey area, installed by proper specifications they can be just as successful as using an engineered hardwood (more often recommended with concrete).
 As a side note, we don't advocate the installation of genuine solid 3/4" products with these types of adhesives.
 Reasons being many installers do not follow procedures well enough.
 Thinner solid products are safer to use because of the product flexibility.